-Ovarian cancer ranks fifth in cancer deaths among U.S women.1 Because early disease may be asymptomatic or symptoms may be attributed to other health issues, most ovarian cancers are not identified at an early stage when the disease is most treatable and survival rates are highest.
+Ovarian cancer ranks fifth in cancer deaths among U.S. women.
+At the early stages of this disease many women are asymptomatic or experience symptoms attributable to other health issues.
+As a result, most women with ovarian cancer are not diagnosed early, when they are most treatable and survival rates are highest.

-The majority (85% to 90%) of malignant ovarian cancers are epithelial ovarian carcinomas.
-Epithelial ovarian carcinomas are classified into different types.
-Most common among these is the serous type (52%), which can include high-grade and low-grade tumors.
-Other types of malignant epithelial ovarian cancers include clear cell (6%), mucinous, endometrioid (10%), and mucinous (6%).1
+The majority (85 to 90 percent) of malignant ovarian cancers are epithelial ovarian carcinomas, which are classified into different types.
+The most common is the serous type (52 percent), which can include high-grade and low-grade tumors.
+Other types of malignant epithelial ovarian cancers include clear cell (6 percent), endometrioid (10 percent), and mucinous (6 percent).

 As knowledge of the molecular biology of ovarian cancer grows, molecular biomarker testing has become increasingly important.
-Recent guideline recommendations call for all women with ovarian cancer to be offered BRCA testing;2 however, it is estimated that only 10 to 32 percent of patients have had such testing performed.3 Identification of BRCA mutations through early testing is critical in ovarian cancer to identify both somatic (acquired mutation) and germline (inherited) BRCA mutations as this information may inform treatment decision-making.
+Recent recommended guideline recommendations call for all women with ovarian cancer to be offered BRCA testing.
+However, it is estimated that only 10 to 32 percent of patients have had such testing performed.
+Identification of BRCA mutations through early testing is critical in ovarian cancer to identify both somatic (acquired mutation) and germline (inherited) BRCA mutations as this information may inform treatment decision-making.

 The Society of Gynecologic Oncology (SGO) and Association of Community Cancer Centers (ACCC) will jointly offer four accredited webinars (live and enduring) and up to six additional non-accredited media presentations (podcasts, clinical reviews) on the topic of delivering personalized medicine in a community setting.
 The educational programs launched in June 2021 and will continue on a monthly rotation over the course of the year.

 Dr. Thaker on the Importance of Surveying Patients on Unmet Needs in Ovarian Cancer.